s341507/data2410-portfolio2/docs/rapport.md

 This verifies that nginx works as intended.

 Figure 8 shows the zabbix frontend being accessed from the host machine through the nginx proxy on VM2.
-The URL to reach the zabbix frontend isn't localhost:8080, as the architecture diagram suggested, but rather the IP address of VM2.
+The URL to reach the zabbix frontend isn't localhost:8080, as the architecture diagram suggested, but rather the IP address of VM2 which Figure 9 shows.

 <!-- figure 8 -->
 ![Showing zabbix frontend from nginx proxy](assets/nginx-frontend-working-red-highlight.png)